Teens Can Get Swept Into Adult Prisons. D.C.'s Attorney General Wants To Change That

 "The process in D.C. right now, because the U.S. Attorney's Office does not exercise discretion often in terms of keeping kids down in juvenile court, is more of a sledgehammer," Ferrer said.
 "What we really need is a scalpel."

-The U.S. Attorney's Office in Washington and the Metropolitan Police Department did not return calls for comment about the proposal.
-But its supporters expect some resistance when it's ultimately considered by the City Council.
+Racine and the Public Defender Service in D.C. see things differently: they think the new proposal, cast as an amendment to current law, passes muster.

+Jaclyn Frankfurt, deputy chief of the appellate division in the Public Defender Service, said, "The DC Council has broad authority to pass legislation that affects the citizens of the District and specifically to add, amend, or remove criminal statutes.
+The Home Rule Act limits the District's authority to change the structure of its court system or the structure of how prosecutorial power is divided.
+This amendment would do neither of those things."

-Ferrer pointed out that the legislation still leaves room for a judge to transfer a young person in D.C. into adult court if the judge has concerns about the ability for rehabilitation and worries about public safety.
+Ferrer pointed out that the legislation still leaves room for a judge's determination about public safety.
 "The reality is that a young person still can be transferred to adult court," he said.
 "The difference is we're taking the time to get it right."

 The potential impact